 About 30% of Texans have government coverage, but about 50% of total hospital payments come from government sources like Medicare and Medicaid.
 Patients with government health insurance use more hospital care due to age, pregnancy status and complex medical needs.
 The government pays hospitals well below the cost of providing care.
-On average, Texas Medicaid base payments reimburse hospitals at 72% of the cost of care for inpatient services and 75% of the cost of care for outpatient services.
-Medicare now reimburses hospitals at a historic low of 82 cents on the dollar, down from 84 cents in 2020.
-The government payment sources do not keep up with cost, patients pay the difference through cost-shifting to commercial insurance rates and taxes.
+On average, Texas Medicaid base payments reimburse hospitals at 72% of the cost of care for inpatient services and 75% of the cost of care for outpatient services.4 Medicare now reimburses hospitals at a historic low of 82 cents on the dollar, down from 84 cents in 2020.^{5,6} The government requires Texas hospitals to stabilize all patients regardless of their ability to pay.
+When government payment sources do not keep up with cost, patients pay the difference through cost-shifting to commercial insurance rates and taxes.

 Hospitals also deliver free and discounted charity care to uninsured patients who demonstrate financial hardship.
 To help hospitals stay afloat, Texas hospitals receive supplemental payments for some of their charity care through the state's Medicaid waiver.
 However, these payments do not come close to making hospitals whole, and hospitals self-finance the state portion of these extra payments (about 40%) out of their own pockets.
-In 2023, Texas hospitals provided at least \$8.1 billion in uninsured charity care - \$3.1 billion of which was unreimbursed after supplemental payments.
-Hospitals self-financed \$1.8 billion to unlock \$3.2 billion in uncompensated care supplemental payments.
+In 2023, Texas hospitals provided \$8.1 billion in uninsured charity care - \$3.1 billion of which was unreimbursed after supplemental payments.7 Hospitals self-financed \$1.8 billion to draw down the \$5 billion in charity care supplemental payments.